Last updated : March 24, 2025

 - Correctable flaws—These are honest mistakes that happen occasionally, however, they shouldn’t hamper the ability of the lab to test the sample accurately.
 These include things like the collector forgetting to sign their name to the CCF.
 Some flaws are entirely overlooked while others must be corrected before the testing process can proceed.

-- Fatal flaws—force the sample to be rejected.
-It could be due to the sample arriving without a CCF form attached or due to signs of tampering.
+- Fatal flaws—These flaws force the sample to be rejected.
+It could be due to the specimen arriving without a CCF form attached or due to signs of tampering.

 Electronic recording

-It’s important to note that the DOT changed its Custody and Control Form last year.
-The new forms went into effect beginning September 1, 2021.
-The only change to the form was adding an option for oral fluid testing.
-The DOT approved the use of the oral fluid test last year.
-However, employers must continue to use the urine drug test because there aren’t any SAMHSA-approved laboratories to process the specimens.
-We’ll let you know when that changes!
+The DOT changed its Custody and Control Form to provide an option for oral fluid testing.
+However, employers must continue to use the urine drug test only.
+Currently, there aren’t any SAMHSA-approved laboratories to process the specimens.
+Of course, you can count on us to let you know when that changes!

 Following the procedure

-The CCF form is not difficult to complete.
-The DOT created it to make the chain of custody process easier to follow.
+The DOT created the CCF to make the chain of custody process easier to follow and it’s simple to complete.

 The most time-consuming part of the process is completing all the paperwork, especially if you employ hundreds or even thousands of drivers.
 Switching to the electronic CCF (eCCF) cuts the time factor.
 You can also move completely to an online platform.
-Many drug testing companies, like ours, for instance, offer programs that streamline the scheduling and testing process.
+Many drug testing companies, like ours, for instance, offer programs that streamline the scheduling and testing process taking it completely out of your hands.

 Employers are responsible for any third-party agent authorized to handle the company’s drug testing program.
 It’s important to obtain a written contract that specifically details what the agency provides.
 Overall, hiring a third-party agent (TPA) lightens your workload.
-It reduces the margin for error too.
-They’re familiar with the DOT chain of custody.
+Moreover, because they follow the DOT chain of command, it reduces the margin for error.